Skip to content

 }

-inbox() returns a CursorPage<DecryptedMessage> — iterable, with has_more and nextPage().
+inbox() returns a CursorPage<DecryptedMessage> — async-iterable, with hasNext/hasPrev and a nextCursor you pass back to inbox({ cursor }).
+Use client.inboxAll() to page automatically.
 Use this for one-shot reads, audit jobs, or batch processing where you don't want a live SSE subscription.

 client.read() — fetch one message